 Manufacturers and Products Affected by Recall

 After the recalls people filed Zantac lawsuits against Sanofi and Pfizer, the drug’s manufacturers and marketers.
 These lawsuits claim drug makers knew the NDMA in ranitidine could increase the risk of cancer but did not warn the public.
-As of February 2019, at least 140 cases are consolidated in multidistrict litigation in Florida.
+As of February 2019, at least 140 cases had been consolidated in multidistrict litigation in Florida.

 In their recall announcements on the FDA’s website, manufacturers list either the Zantac recall lot numbers or the National Drug Codes, abbreviated NDC.
 The NDC provides information such as what company labeled the drug, the type of medication and the number of doses in a package.
 A pharmacist can help consumers find this information on their medication packaging.